-During the quarter ended September 30, 2021, the Convertible Notes were convertible at the option of the holders, and certain holders of the Convertible Notes converted approximately \$0.7 million of aggregate principal amount of Convertible Notes into an aggregate of 18,775 shares.
-The shares were issued in October 2021.
+A conditional conversion feature of the Convertible Notes was triggered as of June 30, 2021, and as a result the Convertible Notes were convertible at the option of the holders until September 30, 2021.
+During this period, certain holders of the Convertible Notes converted approximately \$0.7 million of aggregate principal amount of Convertible Notes into an aggregate of 18,775 shares, which were issued in October 2021.